bhamrick/precision_system/README.md

         * Fifth step 2 outside keycards with the trump queen
     * 3 keycards doesn't need a response because initiator will need to have one or else the 2 keycard response takes the auction too high.
-* Gerber
-    * Jump from 1NT or 2NT openings or pseudo-openings to 4♣️ for Ace ask.
-      Responses are Blackwood-style.
-        * Example: After 1♣️-1♦️-1NT, 4♣️ is Gerber.
-            * 4♦️ shows 0 or 4
-            * 4♥️ shows 1
-            * 4♠️ shows 2
-            * 4NT shows 3
-        * Example: After 1♦️-1♠️-1NT, 4♣️ is again Gerber.
-        * After the response, 5♣️ guarantees all aces and asks for the cheapest king.
-    * Gerber is off if there is a bid from the opponent after the notrump bidder.
-        * Example: After 1NT-(2♥️), 4♣️ is a weak preemptive bid, and not Gerber.
-    * Generally, Gerber should be avoided.
-It should only be used when the partnership clearly has points for slam and just wants to verify that there are not two missing aces.
-Otherwise, other slam seeking methods will be more appropriate.

 ## 3-suit Keycard